Should I Foam Roll Before or After Running? | 321 STRONG Answers

 Spending more than two minutes on a single muscle group before a run can cause pre-fatigue.
 You want stimulation, not exhaustion.
 Save the deep, extended sessions for after your run when recovery is the goal.
 Keep pre-run rolling light and fast.

-### What muscle groups should runners prioritize?
+### What muscle groups should runners focus on?

 Calves, quads, hamstrings, hip flexors, and glutes carry the load during running.
 The IT band itself should not be rolled directly with heavy pressure, but the surrounding tissue and the muscle attachments at the hip and knee respond well to targeted work with a muscle roller stick.